Today I wrote a blog for The Y Factor, you can read it here.

 We are supremely blessed to have him.
 Not only is he a man, he is a Californian man, and having reached the age of 21 he has decided to fly all the way to Ireland (sponsored by a group that expresses their commitment to defending life by opposing vaccination in Ireland) to save Irish women from that sinister opposing group hellbent on their destruction - Irish women.

-Victor Bermudez, Man, Californian, Thinker, Hero,
+Victor Bermudez, Man, Californian, Thinker, Hero, Saving Irish Women From Themselves |

 You can find his biography amidst those of his fellow Americans on Crossroads Walk Ireland's page here, with a more extensive biography here.
 Elsewhere he shares his thoughts on saving same sex couples from their desire to wed.